-The overall SCR has increased by £3.014m since last year, driven by an increase in Underwriting Risk, Market Risk and Operational Risk offset by decreases in both Counterparty Default Risk and Diversification effects.
+The overall SCR has decreased by £0.197m since last year, driven by a decrease in Market Risk offset by increases in Underwriting Risk, Counterparty Default Risk, Operational Risk and a decrease in Diversification effects.

-The inputs used to calculate the Company's MCR can be found in appendix S.28.01.01.
+The inputs used to calculate the Company's MCR can be found in appendix IR.28.01.01.